Brennall/HFH-SRD/Chapter10.md

 ### Mapping the Setting

 The first step in constructing a campaign setting for ACKS is to create one or more maps of the regions where the player characters will adventure, conquer, and rule.
 ACKS assumes that the campaigns setting will be mapped using hex graph paper with 24-mile and 6-mile hexes.
-If the Judge is converting an existing fictional or real-world setting, he can use the setting’s map if it is already on correctly scaled hex paper or draw a new version.
+If the Judge is converting an existing fictional or real-world setting, he can use the setting's map if it is already on correctly scaled hex paper or draw a new version.

 If the Judge is creating a new campaign setting, he will need to create his own maps.
-When mapping the setting, the Judge should create two maps, one regional map representing the adventurers’ starting area and one campaign map representing the lands around it.
+When mapping the setting, the Judge should create two maps, one regional map representing the adventurers' starting area and one campaign map representing the lands around it.
 The Judge does not need to chart the entire planet, however.
 Adventurers will spend most of their early careers moving between a town or village and only one or a few dungeons within several hundred miles.
-The Authors own campaign setting is about the size of our world’s Mediterranean region, and has been more than sufficient for even very high level characters.
+The Authors own campaign setting is about the size of our world's Mediterranean region, and has been more than sufficient for even very high level characters.

 A standard sheet of hex graph paper, 30 hexes wide and 40 hexes long, covers an area 1,200 hexes total.
 When creating the recommended two maps, one sheet of hex paper should be used with 24-mile hexes for the campaign map, while a second sheet should be used with 6-mile hexes for the regional map.

-When creating his setting’s map(s), the Judge must consider many questions.
+When creating his setting's map(s), the Judge must consider many questions.
 Where are the shorelines?
 Is this area part of a continental land mass, or a series of islands?
 Next, he must decide on the climate and terrain.
 Is the climate temperate or tropical?
 Is the region mountainous, hilly, or flat?
 With these basic considerations made, mapping can begin.
 The Judge should take particular care to note the location of mountains, rivers, lakes, seas, and other types of terrain or features that can serve as trade routes or barriers.

 ### Developing the Realms

 Once the Judge has converted or created maps for his setting, the next step is to begin to develop the realms that will populate the maps.
 The two tables below create realms compatible with the ACKS domain mechanics.
 The Realms by Type table shows a number of different types of realms, ranging from lowly baronies to huge empires.
-For each type of realm, the table provides the realm’s population, the number of individual domains in the realm, and the size of the realm in square miles, 6-mile hexes, and 24-mile hexes.
+For each type of realm, the table provides the realm's population, the number of individual domains in the realm, and the size of the realm in square miles, 6-mile hexes, and 24-mile hexes.
 (Note that this data corresponds with the tiers shown in Tiers by Realm Size table in the Strongholds and Domains rules in Chapter 7).
 The Political Divisions of Realms table shows how many vassal realms of each type exist within a larger realm.
 If desired, each of these vassal realm can also be created using the Realms by Type table.

-If the Judge is converting an existing fictional or real-world setting, he can guide this process using the any available information about the size of the setting’s realms (in square miles) and/or the population of the setting’s realms.
+If the Judge is converting an existing fictional or real-world setting, he can guide this process using the any available information about the size of the setting's realms (in square miles) and/or the population of the setting's realms.

 If the Judge is developing the realms for a setting of his own devising, he will have to construct the realms based on the maps he has created and his own imagination.
 Using the recommended two maps, the large-scale 24-mile hex campaign map should encompass a huge empire or several kingdoms, while the smaller scale 6-mile hex regional map should constitute a robust principality of about 18,000 square miles (600 hexes), leaving 50% of the map available as unsettled, wild land.